News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X / RSS

 Mental Evaluation

-January 17 at 8:43 p.m., a caller in the area of Duarte and Magnolia reported a female subject was causing a disturbance and hallucinating.
-Officers arrived and made contact with her.
-It was determined that she was a danger to herself.
-She was transported to a medical facility for treatment.
+June 29 at 9:57 a.m., a resident in the 200 block of E. Lemon reported that her daughter was experiencing a mental health crisis.
+Officers arrived and made contact with the daughter.
+It was determined she was a danger to others.
+She was transported to a medical facility for a mental evaluation.

 Grand Theft Auto